Dany2298/Dany2298.github.io/README.md

 An E-commerce-Website called Elegance.
-An interactive website utilizing best practices such as, responsive design and technologies.
+An interactive website utilizing best practices such as, responsive design, utilizing reusable components and technologies.